BANGAUTOGLASS

 A common concern for Kia Niro PHEV owners is whether comprehensive auto insurance covers both the windshield replacement and the ADAS calibration that follows.
 The short answer is: often yes, but it depends on your specific policy and insurer.

 Many comprehensive policies cover ADAS calibration as part of restoring the vehicle to its pre-loss condition — which logically includes the safety systems associated with the glass.
 However, coverage language varies, and some policies may treat calibration separately.
 If you haven't started an insurance claim yet and want to understand how the process works, Bang AutoGlass can assist you through it.
-We don't file the claim on your behalf, but we can walk you through what's typically involved so you're not navigating it blind.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Several factors influence what you'll pay out of pocket if calibration isn't fully covered: your deductible, whether your state has specific glass coverage rules, your trim level (higher trims with more features typically involve more complex glass), and whether static calibration, dynamic calibration, or both are needed for your specific situation.
 Getting clarity on this before your appointment is always worthwhile.